jon-heard/obsidian-inline-scripts/README.md

 - Removed expansion trigger options (now only expands on final key hit)
 - shortcut tests are now stored as regexp objects, instead of strings
 - All CSS classes now prefixed with "tejs_" to avoid overlap with other plugins
+- Expansions can now be surrounded with a javascript fenced code block

 ### 0.11.0
 - Decent error messaging for parsing shortcut-files and when shortcut isn't recognized